Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Multiple testing for partial conjunctions

 There are many measures of the simultaneous error rate \citep{dudoit2007}, with FWER and FDR being the most common ones.
 In addition, we consider the per-family error rate (PFER), as it provides a motivation for our procedures.
-With the notation introduced, the FWER$:=\Pr(V\ge1)$, the PFER$:=\e(V)$ and the FDR$:=\e( V/\max(R,1))$.
+With the notation introduced, we have